Rae699/Blog/_posts/2025-04-15-SICP-summary.md

 - a function that takes another function as an argument.
 In other words, it is a procedure that manipulates one or more procedures.
 - It serves as a powerful abstraction.

-We’ll create a higher-order function that applies a given operation to a range of numbers.
+We'll create a higher-order function that applies a given operation to a range of numbers.

-Let’s say we want to sum or multiply numbers from a to b.
-We’ll create a general higher-order function that takes:
+Let's say we want to sum or multiply numbers from a to b.
+We'll create a general higher-order function that takes:
 	•	A function (operation) that defines what to do with each number.
 	•	A starting number (a).
 	•	An ending number (b).